 - It helps ensure continuity of program operations and service delivery during leadership changes, such as when key staff retires or leaves.
-The most effective way to minimize the impact of missioncritical position vacancies is to develop a process to identify, foster, and quickly transition the next generation of program leaders through mentoring and training opportunities. - It helps reduce the risk of staff turnover in critical roles. - It provides staff with professional and career development opportunities. - It maximizes the chances of recruiting qualified candidates to vacant critical roles. - It creates a diverse pool of people with the capacity to take on critical roles and functions within the program. - It is a great opportunity to advance equity.
-NASTAD recommends that RWHAP Part B recipients and ADAPs consider the demographics of the HIV epidemic in their respective jurisdictions and make efforts to have program leadership roles reflect the communities most impacted and support advancement to such roles.
+The most effective way to minimize the impact of missioncritical position vacancies is to develop a process to identify, foster, and quickly transition the next generation of program leaders through mentoring and training opportunities. - It helps reduce the risk of staff turnover in critical roles. - It provides staff with professional and career development opportunities. - It maximizes the chances of recruiting qualified candidates to vacant critical roles. - It creates a varied pool of people with the capacity to take on critical roles and functions within the program. - It strengthens a workforce that reflects a broad range of backgrounds, perspectives, expertise, and experiences, which fosters innovation, enhances problem-solving, and leads to a more dynamic and successful program.